 Mortgages and coronavirus: what is the impact?

 The truth is that it's still unclear what the longer-term implications of coronavirus on mortgage rates will be.
 At the moment, house prices are affected far more than mortgage rates, which are still low thanks to an all-time low base interest rate.
-This is unlikely to change any time soon, although house prices are likely to continue fluctuating for the rest of the year and into 2021.
+This is unlikely to change any time soon, although house prices are likely to continue fluctuating well into 2021.

 Our advice is always: do what you need to do in light of your individual circumstances and what you know about your immediate future.
 If you've kept your job, have a decent deposit saved up, and want to own your own home, now is as good a time as ever to apply for a mortgage.